 This is directly referring to the theatrical release of the film, not the ultimate edition that was released on home media.
 Batman V Superman: Dawn of Justice is a beautifully shot film and a tour de force of blockbuster filmmaking that is smothered by an overreaching narrative that can’t juggle all of the narrative pieces.
 There is definitely a compelling and thematically rich story buried in this film but the execution prohibits that from being revealed as there are too many shifting parts for the story to handle.

-Releasing in the midst of a pandemic was not the release we all wanted but hopefully most of you got to see this on the big screen.
+Releasing in the midst of a pandemic was not the release we all wanted but hopefully most of you saw this on the big screen.
 It was tough to say that we didn’t like Wonder Woman 1984 as it was an exciting release but there is a stark contrast between this film and the previous Wonder Woman.
 Wonder Woman 1984 is thematically confused with characters that have no compelling motivations which offer Diana very little room to grow.
 The cinematography doesn’t come close to the work done in Wonder Woman and the action is often lifeless with little visual flair to initiate engagement from the viewer.

 If you look back at our 9th film – Joss Whedon’s Justice League – it is clear that we feel quite strongly about what is happening in the development here.
 It pains us to put Zack Snyder’s uncompromised vision of the Justice League at 6th in our DCEU rankings but what else is there to say?
 It is essentially the same story with some narrative elements and characters being fleshed out a little more – all of the faults in the narrative are still mostly here.
 The film required 242 minutes in an attempt to provide compelling character and continue to expand on its story.
 It is not as well-shot as Batman V Superman: Dawn of Justice and lacks the substance that Wonder Woman has.
 We are super thankful that we got Zack Snyder’s uncompromised vision but we have to be real here.